If we are to realise a net-zero carbon future, we will need to dramatically change how we plan, construct and retrofit our built environment.

 Glass companies demonstrate vision

-A substantial amount of glass is used in construction.
-Leading glass companies are embracing the challenge of decarbonizing the industry: four of the world’s ten largest glass manufacturers – Saint-Gobain, Owens Corning and Nippon Sheet Glass – have either committed to set a science-based target or have one already approved.
+A substantial amount of glass is used in construction and leading glass companies are embracing the challenge of decarbonizing the industry.
+Three of the world’s ten largest glass manufacturers – Saint-Gobain, Owens Corning and Nippon Sheet Glass, with a joint 2019 revenue of $66.5bn, have all set science-based targets (SBTs) with the Science Based Targets initiative (SBTi).

 Rising demand for low-carbon construction

-Over 40 construction and real estate companies have set ambitious science-based targets to reduce their emissions, including the fifth largest construction company in the world Skanska and Japan’s biggest home construction company Daiwa House.
+Over 80 construction and real estate companies have set ambitious science-based targets to reduce their emissions, including the fifth largest construction company in the world, Skansa and Japan’s biggest home construction company, Daiwa House.

 LandSec makes progress on its science-based target

 Property development companies are also stepping up.
-LandSec became the first commercial real estate company in the world to have its carbon emissions target approved by the Science Based Targets initiative.
-LandSec have also committed to EP100, RE100 and EV100.
-The company cut carbon intensity in its portfolio by 39.8% since 2014 and has already almost surpassed its goal of reducing emissions by 40% by 2030.
+Landsec became the first commercial real estate company in the world to have its science-based target approved by the Science Based Targets initiative.
+Landsec have also committed to EP100, RE100 and EV100.
+The company cut carbon intensity in its portfolio by 48% since 2014 and has already surpassed its 2030 target 11 years early.

 Majid Al Futtaim commits to net-zero buildings

 Majid Al Futtaim – the leading shopping mall and leisure pioneer across the Middle East and North Africa – is committed to only owning spaces that are net-zero carbon in operation by 2030, through EP100.
-To meet this target, Majid Al Futtaim will implement measures to upgrade existing buildings and incorporate energy efficiency and renewable energy systems into new projects.
+Majid Al Futtaim reported in 2019 to have reduced its group-wide operational carbon emissions by 2.4% and water consumption by 1.6%, despite an increase in operational floor area by 37% since 2016.

 Framework towards a net-zero built environment